 Plantar warts appear to be hard and flat, with a rough surface and well-defined boundaries but their true size is hidden because they are pushed into the skin.
 Warts are generally raised and fleshier when they appear on the top of the foot or on the toes.
 Plantar warts are often gray or brown (but the color may vary), with a center that appears as one or more pinpoints of black.

 The plantar wart is often contracted by walking barefoot on contaminated surfaces.
 The virus that causes plantar warts thrives in warm, moist environments, making infection a common occurrence in public bathing facilities, locker rooms and even can be transmitted when trying on a pair of shoes.

 If left untreated, warts can grow to an inch or more in circumference and can spread into clusters of warts.
 Like any other infectious lesion, plantar warts are spread by touching, scratching, or even by contact with skin shed from another wart.
 The wart may also bleed, another route for spreading.

 Plantar warts that develop on the weight-bearing areas of the foot – the ball of the foot, or the heel, can cause sharp, burning pain.
 Pain occurs when weight is brought to bear directly on the wart, although pressure on the side of a wart can create equally intense pain.

 Contact Our Foot Doctors Today

-If you are have painful, irritating warts, please contact our office today at 248.258.0001 to schedule an appointment.
-Your foot treatments are covered by most insurances.
+If you have painful, irritating (or even just unsightly) warts, please contact our office today at 248.258.0001 to schedule an appointment.
+Most plantar wart treatments are covered by insurances.